|

 *Summary of fly fishing outing taken during the current term, due beginning of

-class, Tuesday, March 2: 30 points.
+class, Tuesday of Week 9: 40 points.
 (To fish public waters in Oregon, the

 student must have a current, valid Oregon fishing license issued at most retail